collaborative-robotics/collaborative-robotics.github.io/crtk-2021-research-symposium.md

 # Raven/dVRK Surgical Robotics Research Symposium

-**Symposium Date:**  March 4, 2021

-**Location:** Online via Zoom (details to follow shortly)

 ## Objectives

-This is an online-only event for sharing within the common platform community.
+This is an online-only series for sharing within the common platform community.
 The overall theme is experimental minimally-invasive surgical robotics research, typically, but not limited to, work on the Raven and dVRK platforms.
+The intent is for this symposium to be a recurring online event.

 ## Symposium Format

-The symposium will be held across multiple days, with 1.5 hour online sessions per day, organized into themes.
+Each session will be 1.5 hours in length, with approximately 4-6 presentations.
 Planned themes include:

 1. Perception and Automation in surgical robotics
 2. Novel surgical instruments for surgical robots